10 Best Museums in Tenerife

 La Casa de los Balcones Museum| ©Sebastian S

-Among the best activities in Tenerife is the visit to the house-museum La Casa de Los Balcones.
-It is an old family building built in 1632 and now converted into a museum.
+Among the best things to do in Tenerife is a visit to the La Casa de Los Balcones house-museum.
+It is an old family home built in 1632 and now converted into a museum.

-There you will have an exhibition that explains how the domestic customs of the Canarian families were through a series of antiques exhibited in its rooms.
+There you’ll find an exhibition explaining the domestic customs of Canarian families through a series of antiques displayed in its rooms.

-When you arrive at this three-story colonial house, you will feel like you are transported back in time.
-You will immediately appreciate its façade, which features a central stone window and, above it, a total of nine windows framed in sgraffito wood (ornamental technique).
-You will also see a continuous balcony, characteristic of the island's traditional architecture.
+Upon arriving at this three-story colonial house, you’ll feel as though you’ve been transported back in time.
+You’ll immediately notice its façade, featuring a central stone window and, above it, a total of nine windows framed in sgraffito wood (an ornamental technique).
+You’ll also see a continuous balcony, characteristic of the island’s traditional architecture.

-Once inside the house-museum, you will have the option of dressing up in the attire of the time and take a tour in a different way, thus being able to observe:
+Once inside the house-museum, you’ll have the option to dress in period attire and experience the tour in a unique way, allowing you to observe:

-• The objects of daily use of the former owners of the house: furniture, beds, artifacts, art, among others.
+• The everyday objects of the house’s former owners: furniture, beds, artifacts, art, and more.

-• Inner courtyard, which offers a quiet natural atmosphere, surrounded by palm trees and a beautiful blue sky, for you to rest.
+• An interior courtyard, offering a peaceful, natural atmosphere surrounded by palm trees and a beautiful blue sky, where you can relax.

-• Visitors' store, where you can buy handicrafts or typical products of the island.
+• The gift shop, where you can purchase handicrafts or typical island products.

 • Where: La Casa de Los Balcones Museum, San Francisco Street.